mahedi-kaysar/wordchain/README.md

 # Word Chain Solver
 A Java library for word chain solver.
 More specifically, an algorithm for transforming one word to another word using the dictionary words as a intermediate transformations.
-This algorithm finds the shortest path to make the word being transformation.
+This algorithm finds the shortest path to make the word being transformed.

 # Installing
 This project is compiled with Java 1.8 and [Apache Maven](https://maven.apache.org/)